 Jerash is said to be the largest Roman ruin outside of Rome.
 We started exploring by passing through Hadrian’s Arch.
 The 13m tall arch was built to celebrate the visit of the Roman Emperor Hadrian to Jerash in AD 129-130.

-A few meters from the Arch and we saw the entrance to the Hippodrome.
+A few meters from the Arch, and we saw the entrance to the Hippodrome.
 Unfortunately, due to the decrease in tourism numbers, they were not conducting any chariot races.
-But looking around the grand stadium it is easy to imagine 15,000 spectators cheering for their favorite athletes.
+But looking around the grand stadium, it is easy to imagine 15,000 spectators cheering for their favorite athletes.

-Approximately 200m from the Hippodrome we reached the South Gate, one of the four entrances into the walled city, where we met our tour guide.
-As we passed through the gate we were in awe at the 56 Ionic columns that formed an oval in front of us.
-From the Forum we could see the Temple of Zeus, the walls of the South Theatre and the main street, Cardo Maximus.
+Approximately 200m from the Hippodrome, we reached the South Gate, one of the four entrances into the walled city, where we met our tour guide.
+As we passed through the gate, we were in awe at the 56 Ionic columns that formed an oval in front of us.
+From the Forum, we could see the Temple of Zeus, the walls of the South Theatre, and the main street, Cardo Maximus.

-Walking along the entire 800m length of the Cardo Maximus affords some great sites of ruins in various states of restoration such as the Nymphaneum, Cathedral, Northern and Southern Tetrapylons, an agora and the Western Baths.
+Walking along the entire 800m length of the Cardo Maximus affords some great sites of ruins in various states of restoration, such as the Nymphaneum, Cathedral, Northern and Southern Tetrapylons, an agora, and the Western Baths.
 Instead of walking the entire length, we decided to save our energy for the ascent via the Propylaeum to the Temple of Artemis.

 After taking a break and enjoying the view from the Temple, it was a downhill walk straight to the South Theatre.
-Built between AD 81 and 96 the South Theatre once housed 5000 spectators.
-The stage is elaborately decorated and the theatre is still used for the annual Jerash Festival of Culture and Arts.
+Built between AD 81 and 96, the South Theatre once housed 5000 spectators.
+The stage is elaborately decorated, and the theatre is still used for the annual Jerash Festival of Culture and Arts.

 And with that, we finished our first full day of touring in Jordan.
 Just outside the entrance of the Jerash ruins is a restaurant.
-The children behaved so well, they got to enjoy a pre-dinner ice cream on the drive back to our hotel in Amman to rest before tackling the King’s Highway.
+The children behaved so well that they got to enjoy a pre-dinner ice cream on the drive back to our hotel in Amman to rest before tackling the King’s Highway.

 This post may contain compensated links.
-For more information please read our disclaimer.
+For more information, please read our disclaimer.
 Wandering Wagars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.

 You May Also Like To Read: